sedeen-piip-plugins/ColorMap/README.md

 <h1 align="center">ColorMap Plugin</h1>

 The Color Map plugin allows a user to overlay an intensity map over a whole slide image (WSI).
-This is useful for things like visual representation of cellularity, but can be used for any
+In particular, this is useful for the visual representation of cellularity or 2D probability distributions.
-The intensity map is displayed with a violet (low) to red (high) colour scale (the "jet" scale in OpenCV).
+The intensity map is displayed with a violet (low) to red (high) color scale (the "jet" scale in OpenCV).
-The colour scale is normalized between the lowest and highest pixel values in the intensity map.
-Usually the lowest value is 0, The user can set a percent transparency value that determines how the overlay is displayed.
+The color scale is normalized between the lowest and highest pixel values in the intensity map.
+The user can set a percent transparency value that determines how the color map is displayed, and can choose whether to display the color map with or without the underlying slide image.

 The intensity map file must be a greyscale image in .jpg format.

-Does it match the h and v scales?

-any other limitations?
+Before running, the view must be zoomed out so that the entire low-resolution slide image is contained within the view area.
+When the intensity map is loaded, the horizontal and vertical dimensions of the slide image are used to scale the horizontal and vertical dimensions of the intensity map's JPEG image.
+If the dimensions of the imported file are not in the same ratio as the dimensions of the whole slide image, unexpected stretching or shrinking of the intensity map may result.

 ## User Manual
 ##### 1. Open a whole-slide image (WSI) in Sedeen Viewer.
 Zoom out so that the whole image is displayed within the view area.